julionm/rust-studies/README.md

     in *Stack* are both cleaned

 General questions:
 - Where are pointers stored?
+R: In the stack, as they're memory addresses basically, they have fixed size

+---

 ## different concepts i learned through this journey